bihealth/sodar-core/docs/source/dev_backend_app.rst

 The following variables and functions are **mandatory**:

 ``name``
-    App name.
-In most cases this should match the app package name.
+    Plugin name.
+If only introducing a single plugin in your app, this should match the app name.
+For multiple plugins within a single app, additional plugins should start with the app name, e.g. ``yourapp_xxx``.
+This ensures the correct highlighting of active apps in the UI.
+Note that the name variables of plugins are expected to be unique, although not currently strictly enforced.
 ``title``
-    Printable app title.
+    Plugin title to be displayed in the UI.
+In the case of a backend plugin, this will be mostly visible in the :ref:`app_siteinfo` views.
 ``icon``
     Iconify collection and icon name (e.g. ``mdi:home``).
 ``description``